 Another key point is to push into the heel to lift the body up and concentrate all your weight on the stepping leg.
 In other words, lower down gently, barely touching the toes of the other leg to the ground.
 You'll really feel this when you take it slow and concentrate on the working leg.
 Holding weights will add some nice intensity.

 More Step Ups

 While I'm fond of more compound moves (like the squats, lunges and step ups listed above) since they work more muscle groups, the hip extension is an exercise that targets the butt in the most specific way you can.
 This is a great addition to the other exercises listed above for a good, overall lower body workout.

 For this move, you can hold a dumbbell behind the knee or use ankle weights for added intensity.

-Deadlifts are great for your hamstrings, butt and lower back, but this one-legged version is a great way to add intensity to the exercise and engage your stabilizer muscles to keep your body balanced.
+Deadlifts are great for your hamstrings, butt and lower back, but this one-legged version is killer on the butt.
+Doing anything on one leg adds intensity and it also involves your stabilizer muscles to keep your body balanced.
 Form is critical and you should skip this exercise if you have any back problems.

 To do this move, take the left leg back just a bit, lightly resting on the toe.
 With the weights in front of the thighs, tip from the hips and lower the weights as low as your flexibility allows.
 Keep your back flat or with a natural arch and make sure you keep the abs contracted to protect the back.
 Squeeze the glutes of the working leg to raise back up.
 Do 2-3 sets of 8-12 reps.